ThaKladd/PHPlater/README.md

 ## Issues to fix and features to add
 - Make it possible to change argument , separator (low priority)
-- Instead of only adding a array of plates to a template, allow adding an array of an array of plates to a template (for lists of data, that returns the result for all plates, concatinated together)
 - Error handling

 ## Documentation